This is the 8th part of a series of practice tips titled “Tips for Improving”.

 It has been shown by those who research memory and learning – that our brains make stronger connections when they are stimulated three times with a rest period of ten minutes between each stimulation.

 Translation: To learn something most effectively, practice it three times, with ten-minute breaks between each rep.

-Perfect example would be the PVC drill (drill to learn backswing, top of swing to impact position).
-Practice the PVC drill for a few minutes (slowly) until you feel you have “hit” a position or two correct.
-Then take a ten minute break.
+Perfect example would be the Single Plane Position Trainer drill (drill to learn backswing, top of swing to impact position).
+Practice the Single Plane Position Trainer drill for a few minutes (slowly) until you feel you have “hit” a position or two correct.
+Then take a ten-minute break.
 Do it again, practice the drill for a few minutes until you “hit” a position or two correct, then take another break.